ASSERT-KTH/royal-chaos/chaosorca/tracers/bpftrace/README.md

 To avoid missing any syscalls lets do some work inside the kernel, and only export every 1s.
 `bpftrace -e 'tracepoint:syscalls:sys_enter_* /pid == 13471/{ @[probe] = count(); } interval:s:1 { print(@); clear(@); }'`
 speedtest: `dd if=/dev/zero of=/dev/null bs=1 count=500k &> output.txt`

+## Note
+The Dockerfile is quite large and work can be done to minimize it.